folio-org/jenkins-pipeline-libs/README.md

  * 'publishAPI' - Convert RAML-based API to HTML and publish to http://dev.folio.org/doc/api/

- * 'mvnDeploy' - Deploy maven artifacts to FOLIO maven repository.
+ * 'mvnDeploy' - Deploy Maven artifacts to FOLIO Maven repository.

-If we are creating and deploying a Docker image as part of the module's artifacts, specify 'doDocker' with 'buildJavaDocker' and the following typical options:
+If we are creating and deploying a Docker image as part of the module's artifacts, specify 'doDocker' with 'buildJavaDocker' and the following options:

  * 'publishMaster' - Publish image to 'folioci' Docker repository on Docker Hub when building 'master' branch.
 This is the default.